 - Our anti-bribery and corruption procedures are proportionate, committed to at the highest level within our business and communicated to our staff, freelancers, contractors and suppliers (“representatives”).
 Our policy is based on the following:

-- Transparency.
+e.
+Transparency.
 As a business, we keep accurate records (including all invoices and receipts) of everything that we do, especially in relation to the payments we make and what they are for.
-We accept that full and accurate records demonstrate complete transparency.
+We accept that full and accurate records demonstrate complete transparency

 - Our due diligence processes conducted upon procurement require us to make enquiries of potential suppliers as to their position on bribery and corruption and how they seek to prevent it.
 We also make enquiries about potential conflicts of interest, jurisdiction, sector, and the involvement of public officials in order to conduct a risk assessment which has regard to issues such as malpractice, bribery and corruption as well as modern slavery and human trafficking.

-- The Editorial Hub understands that facilitation payments are bribery and are illegal in nearly all countries.
+- TEH understands that facilitation payments or bribes are illegal in nearly all countries.
 Even in countries where they are not illegal, we will not pay (or allow to be paid on our behalf) facilitation payments under any circumstances.

 - Payments made for the support of a political party or cause will only be made upon a written resolution of the Board.
-Such payments will never be paid in circumstances where The Editorial Hub is also in negotiation for a public authority or government contract/licence.
+Such payments will never be paid in circumstances where TEH is also in negotiation for a public authority or government contract/licence.